plgelsomino/MySQL-Projects/README.md

 This was a MySQL project for a database class at Pace University.
-It was a group project assignment to create a small relational database for a simulated photography company.
+This project assignment was to create a small relational database for a simulated photography company.
 Some of the files included are insert statements, example queries, ER diagram, data dictionary, and tables.